deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 A Markov chain is a probabilistic way to traverse a system of states.
 It traces a series of transitions from one state to another.
 Each current state may have a set of possible future states that differs from any other.
 For example, you can't drive straight from Atlanta to Seattle - you'll need to hit other states in between.
 We are always in such corridors of probabilities; from each state, we face an array of possible future states, and those change with each step.
 New possibilites open up, others closing behind us.

+You're not sampling with a God's-eye view any more, like a conquering alien.
+You are in the middle of things, groping your way toward one of several possible future states step by probabilistic step, through a Markov Chain.

 While our journeys across a state space may seem unique, like road trips across America, an infinite number of road trips would slowly give us a picture of the country as a whole, and the network that links its cities together.

 ## Markovian Time